Policies

 This policy outlines two methods of putting this vision into practice through the use of generic services and informal supports.

-This policy explains Core and Enhanced Individual and Family Support and how it can be used for supports to individuals and families.
+This policy explains Core and Enhanced Funding and how it can be used for supports to individuals and families.

 Core support is the standard amount of funding offered to people who have no other CLBC funded services while CLBC works to fulfill their service requests.